panchul/workspace/doc/Docker.md

     $ sudo chmod g+rwx "$HOME/.docker" -R

-You might want to re-login to apply your new group memebership
+You might want to re-login to apply your new group membership

 Testing that docker works: